 Would Staten Island look anything like it does today had it instead been New Jersey’s ultra-prime real estate, akin to a Jerseyans version of Manhattan, albeit far larger?
 In fact, at almost 59 square miles, Staten Island is nearly three times more spacious than Manhattan, only about 23 square miles.
 With our rolling hills and scenic overlooks, it’s almost certain that SI might have become a sprawling city with grand vistas that might have rivaled even San Fransisco.

 In fact, the states of New Jersey and New York both wanted to claim Staten Island as their own, and the debate spans back as far as colonial days.
 It’s well-known that in the 1670s, the spat was settled by the Duke of York, who headed the Dutch colony subsequent to the 1664 conquest of the British, who had previously ruled New York.
+Up until 1668, Staten Island was part of New Jersey, and islanders even paid taxes to that colony, according to Cornelius G. Kolff, in his essay entitled “Early History of Staten Island,” penned in 1918.

 According to Island lore, the Duke proposed a solution to the question of determining which state will control Staten Island.
 According to his plan, any “small” island in New York Harbor that a boat could circumnavigate, or sail around, in less than a day, would be part of New Jersey.
 If you were to visit the Billop House, a stone structure built before 1680 by Captain Billopp and kept in his family for generations, situated at the southernmost point in New York State in Tottenville, now a historic site better known as the Conference House, chances are your tour guide will inform you of this monumental boat race.